Samsung Galaxy S3 gets head start on rival iPhone

 In a departure from its predecessor, whose look and feel became the main subject of the legal dispute with Apple, the latest Galaxy has a more rounded outline.
 It also has voice recognition, dubbed S Voice, which will inevitably be compared with Apple's Siri, and image recognition software that can tag and share photographs.

 Prices vary depending on the contract.
-A model with 16 gigabytes of memory costs up to 189 pounds ($300) under a 12-month contract with Vodafone.
+A model with 16 gigabytes of memory costs up to 189 pounds under a 12-month contract with Vodafone (VOD.L).
 A similar package for the iPhone 4s costs 159 pounds, but comes with a more expensive monthly data plan.

 Samsung said it will release the S3 via 296 carriers in 145 countries by July.